Flavored leptogenesis and Dirac CP violation

-To conclude, these two special $R$ matrices lead to potentially interesting phenomenological predictions as we have seen in the present analysis.
+To conclude, these two special $R$ matrices lead to potentially important phenomenological predictions for some specific choice of parameter space in terms of the SSME and the RHN mass.
 A detailed investigation is needed to underscore the importance of all the PMNS phases in the leptogenesis process through the consideration of the Casas-Ibarra formalism involving these special choices of the orthogonal matrix, which can be found in an upcoming work.
 A study in a non-minimalistic scenario considering the presence of the Majorana phases, not only can shade light on the source of high energy CP violation but also can exclude some region of free parameter space associated with the effective neutrino mass $m_{\beta \beta}$ governing the neutrino less double beta decay ($0 \nu \beta \beta$) subject to some constraints that might put restrictions on these phases.
-In addition, the present analysis leaves an imprint for a future study involving various regimes of the RHN mass, which will alter the parameter space associated with the skew symmetric matrix element, that can be further examined in the context of lepton flavor violation related searches.